kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 Thankfully, with a little bit of planning, we were able to meet all of these requirements successfully.

-##Prerequisite
+##Prerequisites

-Be sure to complete the [software-packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging) tutorial before proceeding.
+Please complete the [software-packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging) tutorial before proceeding.

 ##Static Computer Group